FarmBot-Docs/farmbot-developers/v6/Documentation/farmbot-os/beta-updates.md

 ---
 title: "Beta Updates"
 slug: "beta-updates"
-hidden: false
-createdAt: "2019-01-14T22:41:12.965Z"
-updatedAt: "2019-01-14T23:28:49.678Z"
 ---

-__Not for everyone:__
+* toc
+{:toc}

-Please only opt into beta updates if you are working with FarmBot staff to report bugs.
+{% include callout.html type="warning" title="Not for everyone" content="Please only opt into beta updates if you are working with FarmBot staff to report bugs.
 Beta updates may be unstable and are not intended for daily usage.
-They are intended primarily for testing bug fixes and features.
+They are intended primarily for testing bug fixes and features." %}

 # Usage
 When opting into a beta update, please be aware of the changes being made.
 The [changelog](https://github.com/FarmBot/farmbot_os/blob/staging/CHANGELOG.md#changelog) will have information on what changes will be in the update.